-The only schema altering commands directly supported by SQLite are the "rename table", "rename column", and "add column" commands shown above.
+The only schema altering commands directly supported by SQLite are the "rename table", "rename column", "add column", "drop column" commands shown above.
 However, applications can make other arbitrary changes to the format of a table using a simple sequence of operations.
 The steps to make arbitrary changes to the schema design of some table X are as follows:

 If foreign key constraints are enabled, disable them using PRAGMA foreign_keys=OFF.